 That was the last pic (before I polished off the beer) I remembered to take that night.
 Ack.
 Need to get better about that.
 I also had the Pangaea and the Palo Santo Marron.
 I’d not had the Pangaea before and I really liked it.
 Spicy flavor with floral hints in the aroma.
 It was tasty.
 We closed down the place and then hit up Summer House down the street to dance off all the food we ate.
 I had a total blast and I think everyone else did as well.
 Great success!

 Thursday we leisurely made our way over to my mom’s with a ton of desserts in tow.
 I had the pumpkin cheesecake I made as well as a batch of sweet potato cupcakes with whipped cream and cinnamon on top.
 I used this recipe from Annie’s Eats, but had to nix the marshmallow frosting as I ran out of time on Wed morning.
 We had a ton of good food at dinner and I still think my mom’s stuffing is the best ever.

 The desserts were also a huge hit which was a total relief.
 I had to puree my own sweet potatoes for the cupcakes, so I was worried how they came out.

 After the fire died out, we went back to our hotel and relaxed while watching TV before passing out.

-Today we really didn’t do much, but made some bangin’ burgers for dinner.
+Today I really didn’t do much, but made some bangin’ burgers for dinner.
 I was inspired by a recipe page I tore out of Real Simple magazine with 10 ideas for hamburgers.
-We wanted to make the avocado, sprouts, and cheddar burgers, but the avocado was not ripe enough.
+I wanted to make the avocado, sprouts, and cheddar burgers, but the avocado was not ripe enough.
 Instead, I put red leaf lettuce, alfalfa sprouts, cheddar, and sandwich sliced pickles on top of my burger.
-Scott threw some sweet peppers on his.

 Completely hit the spot.
 Now off to enjoy the rest of the evening of football!